Candace Cameron Bure

-Candace Helaine Cameron Bure (/bʊ'reɪ/; Cameron; born April 6, 1976) is an American actress, author and former talk show panelist best known as D.J.
-Tanner in Full House and Fuller House, Summer van Horne in Make It or Break It, and many Hallmark Channel original films—including the title character in their adaptations of the Aurora Teagarden novel series.
+Candace Helaine Cameron Bure (/bʊ'reɪ/; born April 6, 1976) is an American actress, author and former talk show panelist best known as D. J. Tanner in Full House and Fuller House, Summer van Horne in Make It or Break It, and many Hallmark Channel original films—including the title character in their adaptations of the Aurora Teagarden novel series.

 In 2014, she was a finalist on season 18 of Dancing with the Stars, finishing in third place.
-Bure also had minor roles as Cindy Nelson in Some Kind of Wonderful, Carrie Krytsick in Punchline, and voiced the titular character in F.R.E.D.I..
+Bure also had minor roles as Cindy Nelson in Some Kind of Wonderful, Carrie Krytsick in Punchline, and voiced the titular character in F.R.E.D.I.
 From 2015 to 2016, she was a co-host of the daytime television talk show The View.
 In 2022, Bure became chief content officer of Great American Media.

 Early life

-Candace Cameron was born April 6, 1976, in Panorama City, California.
-Her parents are Barbara (née Bausmith), a homemaker and manager for her children's early acting careers, and Robert Cameron.
-Mr. Cameron is retired from teaching school.
-She has three siblings: former child actor and evangelist Kirk, Bridgette, and Melissa.
+Candace Cameron was born in Panorama City, California.
+Her parents are Barbara (née Bausmith), a homemaker and manager for her children's early acting careers, and Robert Cameron, a former school teacher.
+She has three siblings, including former child actor and evangelist Kirk Cameron.

 Career

 Cameron guest-starred in roles on shows such as St. Elsewhere, Growing Pains, and Who's the Boss?.
 In 1985, she portrayed Jennifer Bates in an episode of the sitcom Punky Brewster.
 In 1987, she had a role as the youngest sister of Eric Stoltz in the teen comedy Some Kind of Wonderful.

-Also in 1987, at the age of 11, Cameron began the most prominent role of her career on the ensemble sitcom Full House, as Donna Jo "D.J."
-Tanner, the oldest daughter of Bob Saget's Danny Tanner.
+Also in 1987, at the age of 11, Cameron began the most prominent role of her career on the ensemble sitcom Full House, as Donna Jo "D. J." Tanner, the oldest daughter of Bob Saget's Danny Tanner.
 She was cast throughout the eight seasons of the series until its end in 1995.

 While on Full House, Cameron was also featured in Camp Cucamonga, an adventure comedy.
 She guest-starred in the failed pilot Real Mature, and in an episode of Bill Nye the Science Guy as "Candace the Science Gal".
 She also appeared in the Tom Hanks and Sally Field feature film Punchline.

 Cameron hosted the Nickelodeon Kids' Choice Awards in 1990 with Full House co-star Dave Coulier and David Faustino, and again in 1994 with Joey Lawrence and Marc Weiner.